Do you have a job, a car, and a couch?

 - Pull the crossed knee toward your opposite shoulder, stretching the piriformis muscle.

-Modified Version: Sit on a chair with your leg bent (as much or as little as needed for your comfort) on a stool or chair, then cross your other leg over the bent leg.
+Beginner Version: Sit on a chair with your leg bent (as much or as little as needed for your comfort) on a stool or chair, then cross your other leg over the bent leg.
 Rotate your chest toward your knee, pulling your body toward your crossed knee.
 If it is too difficult to do this with one leg crossed over the other, you can just elevate one leg onto a stool or chair and do the same motion.

 3. Butterfly Hip Stretch